 Agar agar jelly with fruits like diced dragon fruit, mango, watermelon, and passion fruit on banana leaf.

-This agar agar jelly recipe with fruits is a kid-friendly, vegan Thai dessert featuring watermelon and mango.
-Easy to follow with image instructions!
+This agar agar jelly recipe with fruits is a kid-friendly, vegan Thai dessert made with fruits of your choice.
+Includes image instructions!

 Praew